thcipriani/gerrit-stats/README.md

 README for gerrit-stats
 =======================

-This is a simple tool to generate statistics from a gerrit server.
+This is a simple tool to generate statistics from Wikimedia's Gerrit server.

 Usage
 -----

-Setup a local clone of everything on the gerrit server.
-I use the MyRepos tool `mr` to do this:
+Setup a local clone of every public repo on gerrit.wikimedia.org.

+I use the [myrepos][mr] tool `mr` to do this:

 First I create an .mrconfig file: